dilettant/thepublicoffice/_posts/2012-09-01-special-issue-fix.md

 * Ion from Mugatxoan
 	* we cover Blanca's costs (travel,accomodation, per diem)
    	* we cover the accomodation for Ion too
-    * tips about cheap flihhts from Bilbao.
+    * tips about cheap flights from Bilbao.

 * Marijana Cvetcovic 12-17(18)
 marijana.cvetkovic@gmail.com